 « Ethnic/Tribal Engagement » and « conflict resolution » « tourism » skills showed by Akhtar is probably her biggest self-deception.
 Unfortunately, this lady is, according to numerous testimonies received, a highly clashing person.
 Her biggest failure is her dramatic conflict with the ethnic and religious minority of Hunza as documented in this report.
 The very sad part is that, parallel to this radicalization against the local tribes of Hunza, she seems more and more tempted to find a solution in her problem with xenophobia.
 She exported her conflicts overseas going until asking the support of the « Rassemblement National », the French white supremacist alt-right party founded by former Nazis after WW2.
 This is not a « consultant » anybody could hire to develop tourism as one her Facebook posts summarize it.

 There is no evidence of Ms Ramla Akhtar’s ability to develop a business on internet and to create relevant media.
 Over the last decade, Ms Ramla Akhtar « built », on a volunteer basis, just a very simple web site keeping the login and the password for herself.
-She uses it, now, on a highly questionable manner in her conflict against the Chapursan Valley community.
+She uses it, now, on a highly questionable manner in her conflict against the Chapursan Valley community and especially against the family of M. Alam Jan Dario who runs the Pamir Serai guest houses.
 Akhtar has apparently not even a limited knowledge of SEO (Search Engine Optimization).
 This jeopardizes her « Brand team capacity building. » Simple Google searches under « Ramla Akhtar », « Rmala Aaalam », « BetterBonds » or « BetterBonds shop » show a total devastation as far as her « personal brand » is concerned in the numerical world.

 Ms Ramla Akhtar is an unfortunate illustration of education and skills wasted.
 There are certainly many personal reasons or character dimensions to be taken into account.
 However, the main issue might be the overconfidence on an academical knowledge neglecting experience and an overestimation of own competences preventing any subsequent continuous learning ability.